harlannorth/SimpleCSharpTutorial/README.md

     3. run `dotnet new webapi -i TodoApi`
     4. Open this folder in your editor
 4. Create Model
-    1. Create new Models folder
+    1. Create new Models folder in TodoApi
-    2. Add file in Models folder named Todo.cs
+    2. Add file in Models folder named TodoItem.cs
     3. Put this code in
     ```
     namespace TodoApi.Models